Sugilite Properties, Facts and Photos

 With it being so rare and highly sought after a considerable amount of fake sugilite is in circulation.
 Stones can be a combination of low grade sugilite and other minerals that may or may not have been artificially coloured.

 It can also be a combination of minerals that contain no sugilite at all.

 Sugilite is believed to strengthen emotions, aid mental and physical healing and reduce stress.
 It balances mind, body and spirit, clears away unwanted thoughts and brings feelings of wellbeing and spiritual love.

 Due to the presence of manganese it's said to be a good remedy for a headache.

 Sugilite counteracts the feeling of alienation or isolation and reduces tension about what you want and what can realistically be achieved.

 A major love stone, sugilite brings wisdom and opens all the chakras to the acceptance of love and a path of happiness.
 It helps find answers to questions about life such as why am I here?
 What is my destiny?

-Having a close relationship with love makes sugilite perfect for protecting the soul against shock and trauma.
-It can often bring light into the darkest situations.
+With sugilite having a close relationship with love it can bring light to the darkest situations.

-Sugilite promotes understanding on a mental level whilst emotionally it helps with the ability to face difficult situations.
+On a mental level sugilite promotes understanding and can settle nerves when dealing with difficult situations.
 It eases sorrow, grief and fear and encourages positive thoughts and behaviour.

-Most pictures are clickable and redirect to the original non-compressed image.
+Most photos are clickable and redirect to the original images.